ISE-Neutrino/dapr-workflow-java-money-transfer/README.md

 # Dapr Workflows for Java Sample
-Initial playgroud to work with DAPR workflows in Java in a distributed environment
+Initial playgroud to work with DAPR workflows in Java in k8s.

 This sample depicts a simple money transfer application built on Java Spring Boot, leveraging DAPR workflows, service invocation, and sidecar patterns to manage the creation of accounts facilitate money transfers between accounts running in a Kubernetes cluster.
 The project focuses on simplicity, reliability, and extensibility, utilizing DAPR for state management and implementing some of the workflow patterns described in DAPR Documentation in a distributed application.